openshift-labs/lab-tekton-pipelines/README.md

 oc new-project workshops
 ```

-From within the top level of the Git repository, now run:
+From within the top level of the Git repository, now run the command below. **NOTE:** You
+will want to set the `n` as part of `--override SERVER_LIMIT=n` to the number of users
+you will expect as part of your workshop.

 ```
 ./.workshop/scripts/deploy-spawner.sh